 What is a credit score?

-For those who have a credit score below 660, there’s a good chance that you’ll be denied if you need additional credit.
-The good thing is that you can take steps to improve your credit score.
+For those who have a credit score below 660, there’s a good chance that you’ll be denied if you’re seeking additional credit.
+Ironically, when used responsibly, a credit card will help you improve your credit score.
+If you find yourself being denied whenever you apply for a new credit card, you may want to take steps to improve your credit score.
+Once you’ve rebuilt your credit, you can apply for a traditional credit card.

 Generally speaking, anything above 660 is good, but you should aim for a number over 750 as you likely won’t have any issues securing additional credit if you need it.